Maine would receive at least an additional $2 billion through the SMART Act, with more funds available based on revenue shortfalls

 Click HERE to read Senator Collins’ floor remarks.

-Moody’s forecasts that Maine may face one of the worst impacts in the entire country in terms of lost revenues.
 The SMART Act would help alleviate the harm caused by the coronavirus by providing Maine with at least $2 billion, with at least $333 million going to counties and $333 million going to towns and cities.
 Moreover, the $1.25 billion allocated to Maine from the CARES Act would be made more flexible – including being eligible to address revenue shortfalls under the SMART Act.

 Click HERE to read more about the SMART Act.